Weighted linearization of vector fields via a formal Moser trick: Weightings of K n

 we see that $\sum_{j = 1}^n \sum_{\ell \in L_\alpha^j} (w_j + \beta_\ell) \geq w_i + k + 1 + |\beta| = w_i + m + 1$.
 Thus $\Theta_w(\varphi_{m + 1}^i) \geq w_i + m + 1$, completing the induction. \end{proof}

-\begin{example} As mentioned in Remark \ref{rmk:evaluative-isotopy-converse-counterexample}, the flow of $y\coordvf{x}$ is the formal isotopy of $\K^2$ corresponding to the $2$-tuple $(x + ty, y)$.
+\begin{example} As noted in Remark \ref{rmk:evaluative-isotopy-converse-counterexample}, the flow of $y\coordvf{x}$ is the formal isotopy of $\K^2$ corresponding to the $2$-tuple $(x + ty, y)$.
 We could not conclude that this is evaluative from either Propositions \ref{prop:evaluative-isotopy-condition} or \ref{prop:evaluative-flow}, but we can from Proposition \ref{prop:evaluative-flow-weighted-condition} using any weighting $(w_1, w_2)$ such that $w_1 < w_2$.
-The author does not know the answer to the following question: if a formal isotopy is evaluative, does there exist \emph{some} weighting with respect to which the hypotheses of Proposition \ref{prop:evaluative-isotopy-weighted-condition} hold (perhaps after permuting coordinates)? \end{example}
+(Note that with respect to such a weighting, $y\coordvf{x}$ is exactly the ``weighted non-linear perturbation'' in the vector field \eqref{eq:weighted-euler-like-example} when $k = 1$.)
+The author does not know the answer to the following question: if a formal isotopy of $\K^n$ is evaluative, does there exist \emph{some} weighting of $\K^n$ with respect to which the hypotheses of Proposition \ref{prop:evaluative-isotopy-weighted-condition} hold, perhaps after permuting coordinates? \end{example}